Updated 1-30-2021 to help with filing taxes for 2020.

 Now let’s take this a step further.
-I am going to show you how to MAXIMIZE your return, if not in 2018 for sure in 2019!
-This post is specifically for helping those in graduate school (especially those with kids), whose spouse may be earning income or maybe you have a side-gig as a graduate student and qualify for the standardized deduction.
+I am going to show you how to MAXIMIZE your return!
+This post is specifically for helping those in just out of graduate school or in graduate school (especially those with kids), whose spouse may be earning income or maybe you have a side-gig as a graduate student and qualify for the standardized deduction.
 This is not tax advise for those whose spouse can work full-time making over $51k or DWT.

 There is actually an EITC (Earned Income Tax Credit) which will refund you a % of your income (see chart below).
 That’s right you can actually get refunded $ for earning a low to moderate income!
 The only catch is you can not have investment income (including tax-exempt interest, dividends, net rent, net capital gains, and net passive income, and royalties) that is more than $3500.

 If a tax filer has no qualifying children, he or she must be between 25 and 64 years of age to be eligible for the EITC.
 There is no age requirement for tax filers with qualifying children.